Tuesday, February 11, 2025

 Philip Nguyen is the ED of the Vietnamese American Roundtable.
 He has not been active since February 2024 and resigned in September 2024.
 He did not know about the conflict since nobody included him in the communication.

-Nhut Ho is a retired insurance agent in San Jose and a long-time board member.
-He is uncomfortable by the whole episode and decides to stay out.
+Nhut Quang Ho is a retired insurance agent in San Jose and a long-time board member.
+He is uncomfortable by the whole episode and decides to stay out without helping his old friend.
 He told Vu that since you did not bend your knee to them, he would suffer the consequences for they are determined.

 Tanya Thai Ha is a well-known community activist who in the past has been a reliable fundraiser for IRCC.
 She could not stand the “That duc” actions a few board members were doing.
 “That duc” in Vietnamese means a lack of morality and unethical.